-A pupil also of Paul Hamburger and an alumnus of the London Opera Centre, he went on to work for several opera companies here and abroad; for several years he was on the music staff of the Royal Opera House, where he worked alongside many of the greatest singers and conductors of recent times.
+A pupil also of Paul Hamburger and an alumnus of the London Opera Centre, he went on to work for several opera companies here and abroad.
+For several years he was on the music staff of the Royal Opera House, where he worked alongside many of the greatest singers and conductors of recent times.
 As a chorus master and coach he also worked in Schleswig-Holstein, Dublin, Wexford, Amsterdam, Florence, and Aix-en-Provence.
-At the Royal Opera House he helped to develop an innovative outreach programme in which schools and communities across the country created their own operas; as a result, he was commissioned to write the opera The Button Moulder for comprehensive schools, followed by All In The Mind for W11 Opera at the Britten Theatre in 2005.
+At the Royal Opera House he also helped to develop an innovative outreach programme in which schools and communities across the country created their own operas: The Treasure and a Tale was created with 6 schools in Suffolk, Ancient Egypt in conjunction with Channel 4 in Greenford and Wandsworth, The Dream that hath no Bottom in Hampshire among many smaller projects.
+He was commissioned to write the teenagers' opera The Button Moulder followed by All In The Mind for W11 Opera at the Britten Theatre in 2005.

-His compositions have been heard at many venues in this country: having attended the Gulbenkian Choreographers’ Course, some early works were written for dance groups including those of Scottish Ballet and Jonathan Burrows.
-In the 1980s, the Chamber Concerto was performed at the Bath Festival and his Mass for Four Voices at the Huddersfield Festival and on Radio 3.
-His first chamber opera, Caedmon, to a libretto by Christopher Fry, was performed by the Royal Opera at the Donmar Warehouse.
+Meanwhile, his compositions had been heard at many venues in this country.
+Having attended the Gulbenkian Choreographers’ & Composers' Course, some early works were written for dance groups including those of Scottish Ballet and Jonathan Burrows.
+In the 1980s, the Chamber Concerto was performed by Lontano at the Bath Festival and his Mass for Four Voices at the Huddersfield Festival and on Radio 3.
+His first chamber opera, Caedmon, to a libretto by Christopher Fry, was performed by the Royal Opera at the Donmar Warehouse in 1989.
 Chamber works include 3 String Quartets, the Piano Quartet Emplay, which won the Humphrey Searle Memorial Competition, works featuring the harp, and the piano duo Aspects of Work, which was performed by the Jacobson-Brown Duo at Manchester Art Gallery in 2016 in front of the painting which inspired it.